bloguetronica/mcp2210-com/README.txt

-This package contains all the necessary files and scripts to install MCP2210 Commander (a graphical application that can be used to configure blank MCP2210 devices).
+This package contains all the necessary files and scripts to install MCP2210 Commander (a graphical application that can be used to control and interact with MCP2210 devices).
 The scripts included here are compatible with most 32-bit and 64-bit Debian based operating systems (e.g. Kubuntu, etc).
 Prior to installation, you must certify that your system is Debian based (or at least uses apt-get) and that you have an active Internet connection.

 A list of the included scripts follows:
 – install-rules.sh;